Thinkmill/keystone-mosql-yaml-gen/README.md

 ### Complex Type Mappings

-Some of the more complete, mulit-value types are mapped to muliple columns:
+Some of the more complex, multi-value types are mapped to multiple columns:

 #### `name` Type